Written by: MediHealth PRO Editorial Team

 No response.

-At first, you might brush it off.
-However, when it keeps happening, it may signal early autism signs, hearing loss in toddlers, or delays in speech and language milestones.
+At first, this may seem like normal distraction.
+But when it keeps happening, it may signal early autism signs, hearing loss in toddlers, or delays in speech and language milestones.

 According to the Centers for Disease Control and Prevention (CDC), babies should begin responding to their name by 9 to 12 months and do so consistently by 18 to 24 months.

-If your baby is not responding to their name at 12, 18, or 24 months, it is vital to evaluate the “total communication” profile.
-While some children are “deep thinkers” who become fully absorbed in play, others may require early intervention to support social communication.
+If your baby is not responding to their name at 12, 18, or 24 months, the next step is to evaluate their broader communication patterns.

 When Should a Baby Respond to Name?
 (Milestones by Age)

-To provide clarity, we align name response milestones with the CDC (Centers for Disease Control) and AAP (American Academy of Pediatrics).
+While every child develops at their own pace, the CDC and the AAP milestones provide a clear baseline to help you spot potential delays.
 These benchmarks focus on what 75% or more of children can do by a specific age.

 Name Response Milestones by Age